dglib/plextv/macvlan/README.md

       "gateway": "192.168.11.1" } ] } }'
     type: Raw
 ```
+  *ens224 is a newly added secondary NIC assigned to my worker nodes.*

 2. Verify the new network exists in the default namespace. \
 `oc get network-attachment-definitions -n default`